sai95752/chessproj/README.md

 # Chess Engine
-Chess Engine built from scratch with C++ and SFML.
+Chess Engine built from scratch with C++ with SFML and TGUI.